websiteinspiration/bugsplat.rb/entries/2014-08-13-know-how-to-roll-your-ssl-certificates.md

 * Know how to generate a new CSR from that key
 * Know how to renew your certificate with your provider using that CSR
 * Know how to install your new certificate

+If you use Heroku and all of this seems like too much bother, you should check out the [ExpeditedSSL addon](https://www.expeditedssl.com).
+They'll automate all of these steps away and make sure you're protected.

 I run all of my sites on VPSs, so I have the privilege of managing everything myself.
 I put together a `Rakefile` that manages the hard-to-remember steps for me.
 It lives in private source control along with my keys and certs, but here's what it looks like today: